dhunninghake/vudu/README.md

 const styles = v({
   button: {
     '@composes': [
-      Button.base,
+      buttonStyles.base,
-      Button.large,
+      buttonStyles.large,
-      this.props.disabled ?
-Button.grey : Button.blue // use it with props
+      this.props.disabled ? buttonStyles.grey : buttonStyles.blue
     ],
     'color': 'red', // to override composes
   }
 });
 ```

 Why call it @composes, you ask?
-It’s modelled CSS Modules, which you can read about [here](https://github.com/css-modules/css-modules#composition).
+It’s inspired by CSS Modules, which you can read about [here](https://github.com/css-modules/css-modules#composition).

 ## @font-face